application-research/estuary-docs/README.md

 # [Estuary documentation](https://docs.estuary.tech)

-This repo contains all the documentation for [estuary.tech](https://estuary.tech).
+This repo contains all the documentation for [estuary.tech](https://estuary.tech), along with the website build logic.
+If you're looking for the [estuary.tech](https://estuary.tech) homepage repo, head to [github.com/application-research/estuary-www](https://github.com/application-research/estuary-www).

 ## Run locally